adaemi/cylon-myo/README.md

 # Cylon.js For Myo

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

 This module provides an adaptor and drivers for Thalmic Labs's [Myo Gesture Control Armband](http://myo.com).
 It uses the myo module (https://github.com/thalmiclabs/myo.js) created by thalmiclabs (https://github.com/thalmiclabs)

-Want to use Ruby on robots?
-Check out the sister project Artoo (http://artoo.io)

-Want to use the Go programming language to power your robots?
-Check out the sister project Gobot (http://gobot.io).
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

 ## How to Install